rustyeddy/rustyeddy.com/content/software/_index.md

 We now have a real live application _Minimum Viable Product_ or _Minimum Viable Feature (MVF)_ is ready to hit the streets.

-The project is now in the hands of real users doing real work, or ready to be.
+The project is now in the hands of real users doing real work, or at lease it is ready to be...

 ### Feedback - Features Requests and Bugs Reports